6 Signs Your Callout Isn’t Actually About Accountability

 And the random guy who’s commenting on a public Facebook page?
 Probably not worth my time.
 I could take him on if I’m really up for it, but if I’m just doing it for activist points and it’s going to contribute to my exhaustion at the end of the day, I can save that energy for another time.

-3. You’re Using the Same Strategy for Every Situation
+3. You’re using the same strategy for every situation

 When I’m feeling the pressure to fight every battle, I tend to check out emotionally.
 And then every situation feels the same.